CamelCaseName/HPVR/README.md

 "small" mod to add vr into house party. based on MelonLoader, modified SteamVR, modified OpenXR and a whole bunch of custom stuff.

-to build the last working state using SteamVR you need [my modified SteamVR](https://github.com/CamelCaseName/SteamVR_Melon/tree/SteamVR_compat) and [my modified UnityXR](https://github.com/CamelCaseName/SteamXR_Melon/tree/SteamVR_compat).
+to build the last working state using SteamVR you need this in SteamVR branch, [my modified SteamVR](https://github.com/CamelCaseName/SteamVR_Melon/tree/SteamVR_compat) and [my modified UnityXR](https://github.com/CamelCaseName/SteamXR_Melon/tree/SteamVR_compat).

 The main Branch is currently being rewritten to not use SteamVR/OpenVR but OpenXR and the SteamVR OpenXR runtime instead.